Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 ![github-new-file-added.png](../fig/github-new-file-added.png)

-We can actually preview the notebook by clicking on it (shown below)
+We can actually preview the notebook by clicking on it (shown below).
+Note that GitHub will automatically render your notebook so that it's displayed in the browser.
+This can be a great way to quickly show other people what you've been up to!

 ![github-sharing-notebook-preview.png](../fig/github-sharing-notebook-preview.png)